r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Absolutely.
 Rank Math SEO has a built-in feature to import SEO settings from the most popular SEO plugins like Yoast SEO, Yoast SEO Premium, AIO SEO Pack, All In One Schema Rich Snippets, and Redirection.
 Once you install Rank Math SEO and run the setup wizard, you'll see a dedicated step where you'll get to import all your SEO settings to Rank Math SEO.

 = What themes does Rank Math SEO support? =
 Rank Math SEO has been tested with many WordPress themes and supports all major WordPress themes.
 Since we follow WordPress' plugin development guidelines, you can rest assured that Rank Math SEO will work perfectly, no matter what theme you use.
-If you've installed Rank Math SEO and are facing issues, it might not be because of a theme incompatibility.
+If you've installed Rank Math SEO and are facing issues, it might not be because of theme incompatibility.
 Please get in touch with the support team by opening a support ticket in our support forum, and we will fix it for you.

-= What plugins is Rank Math SEO compatible with? = Rank Math SEO has been designed using WordPress' strict plugin development guidelines and therefore, is compatible with majority of plugins.
+= What plugins is Rank Math SEO compatible with? = Rank Math SEO has been designed using WordPress' strict plugin development guidelines and therefore, is compatible with the majority of plugins.
 However, if you use another SEO plugin that performs any of the functions that Rank Math SEO does, then you might get unexpected results.
 We recommend that you disable or delete other SEO plugins for best results.

 = Will my website slow down if I Install Rank Math SEO? = No. Rank Math SEO's code has been created and optimized for maximum performance.
 That is why using Rank Math SEO on your website will not slow down your website.
 On the contrary, there is a good chance that your website will perform better than ever with Rank Math SEO, as it does the job of multiple plugins.
 Once you remove the unnecessary plugins from your website, your website's performance is sure to get better.